 Here’s what to look for in a pregnancy multivitamin & mineral formula:

 • Higher levels of calcium (100mg) and magnesium (50mg) than you might find in a standard multi in a 2:1 ratio – For healthy bones and development during pregnancy.

 • 400 mcg folic acid (as 5-MTHF) – This is the body ready form of folic acid and the best way to supplement this important nutrient.
 Folic acid is a crucial nutrient, particularly at the point of conception hence why you should ideally be taking it for at least 3 months before you start trying for a baby.

 • Zinc – An essential nutrient for healthy cell division and foetal development.

 • Iron bisglycinate – Iron deficiency anaemia is common during pregnancy and breastfeeding.
-This is an easily absorbed form that is gentle on the digestive system to help support these extra needs.
+This is an easily absorbed form that is gentle on the digestive system to help support increased needs.

 • Iodine – A mineral that’s commonly low in Western diets and particularly important for a baby’s brain development during pregnancy.